ms-iot/content/en-US/Docs/Store.md

 _Note: Be sure to increment the version number for each new package_
 3. Upload the package to Windows Dev Center under the new submission and submit
 4. Following the app certification process devices will update the app to the latest version.
-_Note: App updates on devices can take up to 24 hours to receive latest version_
+{% include note.html text="App updates on devices can take up to 24 hours to receive latest version" %}